koelslaw/documentation/topics/rocknsm2-3-0/rocknsm-Node-Deploy.md

 ---

-1. Make a place for the rock iso to live.
+- Make a place for the rock iso to live.

   ```
   sudo mkdir -p /srv/rocknsm
   ```

-1. Deploy the Rock iso to all the the machines in the playbook to prepare for the deployment of rock NSM
+- Deploy the Rock iso to all the machines in the playbook to prepare for the deployment of rock NSM

   ```
   sudo ansible-playbook rockISOPrep.yml
   ```

-1. Navigate to the rock bin directory
+- Navigate to the rock bin directory
   ```
   cd /srv/rocknsm/
   ```

-1. Copy the contents of the mounted iso so that it can be used for the installation
+- Copy the contents of the mounted iso so that it can be used for the installation

   ```
   sudo cp -r /mnt/* /srv/rocknsm
   ```

-1. Look at the directory using `ls` to ensure that it copied the information fromt he mounted iso image.
+- Look at the directory using `ls` to ensure that it copied the information from the mounted iso image.

-1. Generate defaults for rock to deploy with
+- Generate defaults for ROCK to deploy with
   ```
   sudo ansible-playbook /opt/rocknsm/rock/playbooks/generate-defaults.yml
   ```
-> NOTE: this generates a config file on the end user machine.
-The config file on the remote machine isnt what actually gets used for the deployment.
-The config file on the nuc is the one that gets used for the deployment.
-These generated config files are useful in making sure you have the correct setting for each of you servers.
+> NOTE: this generates a config file on the end-user machine.
+The config file on the remote computer isn't what gets used for the deployment.
+The config file on the nuc is the one that gets used for this implementation.
+These generated config files are useful in making sure you have the correct setting for each of your servers.

-1. Copy one of the generated config files to use as the base for your deployment.
-My recommendation is sensor.[state].cmat.lan
+- Copy one of the generated config files to use as the base for your deployment.
+My recommendation is the sensor.[state].cmat.lan

   ```
   sudo scp admin@sensor.[state].cmat.lan:/etc/rocknsm/config.yml /etc/rocknsm/config.yml
   ```
-> NOTE: change the parameters for each part of the deployment. in this case it will be 3 parts: sensor, data tier w/o kibana, data tier w/ Kibana
+> NOTE: change the parameters for each part of the deployment.
+In this case, it will be three parts: sensor, data tier w/o kibana, data tier w/ Kibana

-1. Edit the `/etc/rocknsm/config.yml`
+- Edit the `/etc/rocknsm/config.yml`
   ```
   sudo vi /etc/rocknsm.config.yml
   ```